liebermeister/model-balancing/docs/source/index.rst

 `Model balancing <https://www.metabolic-economics.de/model-balancing/index.html>`_
-is a computational method to determine plausible kinetic constants and metabolic states in kinetic metabolic models.
+is a computational method to determine plausible kinetic constants and metabolic states in kinetic metabolic models :footcite:`noor_consistent_2013`.
 It integrates flux, metabolite, protein, and kinetic constant data, using prior distributions for all these variables, and computes the joint posterior mode.